 Dayton Probate Lawyer

-Representation for Estate & Probate Administration in Ohio
+Estate & Probate Administration in Ohio

 The loss of a family member or close friend is painful, and there is a normal grieving process that is involved.
 We understand that some clients must focus on the emotional aspects of a loss while delaying the legal ramifications of the loss until they are truly ready.
 Our Dayton probate attorney is compassionate and professional in balancing what must be done to protect our clients’ interests, and what may be delayed until clients are truly ready to start the legal process.

 When you have been named as the executor, trustee, or administrator, even if there is no formal document appointing you, you have many responsibilities and will be held accountable for the proper administration of the estate.
 Whether you need assistance with probate administration or probate litigation, our law firm is well-equipped to help you through the process.

 Our Dayton probate attorney will help you carry out your responsibilities properly and quickly.
 Call David Brannon, Attorney at Law at (937) 203-2527.

 Not every estate will require probate.
 Only if you have assets that are in your name only (not jointly owned assets) will these automatically go through probate.
 If you have designated beneficiaries for certain assets, such as insurance policies, there is a greater chance that probate is not required.

 Although simplified, the administration of an estate typically involves three steps: